 The Open Group — The Open Group is a global consortium that enables the achievement of business objectives through the development of open, vendor-neutral IT standards and certifications in a variety of subject areas critical to the enterprise, including: enterprise architecture, cloud computing, enterprise management, platform, product lifecycle, real-time and embedded systems, security, semantic interoperability, and service-oriented architecture.
 "The Open Group standards and certification programs for Enterprise Architecture have been adopted worldwide."

 Trusted Computing Group (TCG) — TCG) is a "not-for-profit organization formed to develop, define and promote open, vendor-neutral, global industry standards, supportive of a hardware-based root of trust, for interoperable trusted computing platforms."

-This Web site is sponsored and managed by The MITRE Corporation to enable stakeholder collaboration.
-Copyright © 2007–2018 The MITRE Corporation.
-MITRE, the MITRE logo, CVE, the CVE logo, OVAL, and the OVAL logo are registered trademarks and the Making Security Measurable logo, CWE, the CWE logo, CAPEC, the CAPEC logo, CEE, the CEE logo, MAEC, the MAEC logo, CWSS, the CWSS logo, CWRAF, the CWRAF logo, CybOX, the CybOX logo, STIX, the STIX logo, TAXII, the TAXII logo, and Recommendation Tracker are trademarks of The MITRE Corporation.
+This website is sponsored and managed by The MITRE Corporation to enable stakeholder collaboration.
+Copyright © 2007–2021 The MITRE Corporation.
+MITRE, the MITRE logo, CVE, and the CVE logo are registered trademarks and the Making Security Measurable logo, CWE, the CWE logo, CAPEC, the CAPEC logo, MAEC, the MAEC logo, CWSS, the CWSS logo, CWRAF, the CWRAF logo, and Recommendation Tracker are trademarks of The MITRE Corporation.
 All other trademarks are the property of their respective owners.
 All other trademarks are the property of their respective owners.
-Contact us: firstname.lastname@example.org
+Contact us: email@example.com

 Page Last Updated: February 26, 2014